-Probation uses the Multi-Sensory Deescalation Room (MSDR) as an alternative to external regulation for dysregulated residents.
-The MSDR is a therapeutic space that can be used proactively to develop self-regulation skills or responsively as an area for youth experiencing dysregulated behavior to safely regain control of their behavior and emotions.
-Through an assessment process, the MSDRs are used to identify triggers and strengths in order to select sensory activities that may help with internal regulation.
-The MSDR walls are painted with visually stimulating murals and stocked with variety of manipulatives designed to engage all of the senses and stimulate gross motor, fine motor and cognitive skills.
+The Multi-Sensory De-escalation Room (MSDR) is a therapeutic space that can be used proactively to develop self-regulation skills or responsively as an area for youth experiencing dysregulated behavior to safely regain control of their behavior and emotions.
+Through an assessment process, the MSDRs are used to identify triggers and strengths to select sensory activities that may help with internal regulation.
+The MSDR walls are painted with visually stimulating murals and stocked with variety of sensory items stimulate gross motor, fine motor, and cognitive skills.
 The youths' abilities to use resources in this environment to calm their emotions with staff engagement is a critical step in the process of self-regulation.
-By blending applied brain research, child development and occupational therapy concepts, staff connect with and help youth develop cognitive skills and self-control techniques.
+By blending applied brain research, child development and occupational therapy concepts, probation staff connect with and help youth develop cognitive skills and self-control techniques.